atomone-hub/genesis/README.md

 affect $phATOM holders and $ATOM holders on AtomOne cannot change even with a Constitutional Majority.

-In the case of Gaia failure this could be seen as a detriment to $phATOM1 holders because their underlying $ATOM1 claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATOM1 holders; and this is an agreement that was pre-established in these Founding Documents to support the mutual success of $phATOM and
+In the case of Gaia failure this could be seen as a detriment to $phATONE holders because their underlying $ATONE claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATONE holders; and this is an agreement that was pre-established in these Founding Documents to support the mutual success of $phATOM and
-$phATOM1to ensure mutual success rather than sabotage.
+$phATONEto ensure mutual success rather than sabotage.
 While in the end the
-$ATOM1 stakers and before that the validators have complete freedom of will, how well they adhere to these founding agreements is left to everyone to enforce, such as by blacklisting or slashing staking tokens and validators held by violators.
+$ATONE stakers and before that the validators have complete freedom of will, how well they adhere to these founding agreements is left to everyone to enforce, such as by blacklisting or slashing staking tokens and validators held by violators.
 XXX specify the conversion rate before and after the merger both ways.

 There is no merge mechanism for the opposing case upon AtomOne failure.
-In this case the $ATOM underlying $phATOM must be distributed back to the $phATOM holders in proportion, or if there was already a merger, to the $phATOM1 holders in proportion.
+In this case the $ATOM underlying $phATOM must be distributed back to the $phATOM holders in proportion, or if there was already a merger, to the $phATONE holders in proportion.

 ## Expected Outcomes and Benefits